Anadea/anadea_blog/content/posts/digital-transformation-in-higher-education/index.md

 ---
+ceoTitle: Digital Transformation in Education
 title: Digital Transformation in Education
+breadcrumbs: Digital Transformation in Education
+slug: digital-transformation-in-higher-education
+draft: true
-publishDate: '2019-07-02T00:00:00Z'
+publishDate: 2019-07-02T00:00:00Z
-authors: []
+image: higher-education-technology.jpg
+og_image: higher-education-technology.jpg
 description: Higher education and the nature of universities is changing and will continue to change for the next decade.
 Twenty years ago, 'digital' was not a major concern for universities.
 Although the World Wide Web started as an academic endeavor, universities were slow to catchup with a global digital transformation.
-image: higher-education-technology.jpg
-og_image: higher-education-technology.jpg
 promote:
   promote: false
 top: false
-draft: true
+authors: []
+categories: []
 industries:
   - elearning
-categories: []
 ---
 Updated on 12 August, 2021